Foundations of Meditation

 Is this course for me?

-This foundations course is open to everyone, including complete newcomers, and is aimed at making meditation accessible to all.
-By the end of the course you will have all the tools for a lifelong meditation practise and you will be well placed to engage with any class at the London Buddhist centre.
+This course is open to everyone, including complete newcomers, and is aimed at making meditation accessible to all.
+By the end of the course you will have all the tools for a lifelong meditation practice and you will be well placed to engage with any class at the London Buddhist centre.

-There will also be opportunities to connect with others, through discussion and a tea break.
 After each class, we will send you a follow-up email with the key ideas and practices to try out during the week.
 We'll also support you to think about next steps when the course ends.

 We hope to see you there!